lightbend/RSocketCloudflow/README.md

 is an implementation of RSocket server transport for Kafka

 A Simple example for using RSocket communications over Kafka can be found [here](transports/src/main/scala/com/lightbend/rsocket/transport/kafka/RequestResponceKafka.scala)

+### IPC transport

+IPC Transport implementation is based on MappedByteBuffer, which provides access to a memory-mapped region of a file.
+Since in many operating systems RAM can be mounted as a file system, we can easily use the same MappedByteBuffer for communication over a file or shared memory region.
+Examples leveraging IPC transport can be found [here](transports/src/main/scala/com/lightbend/rsocket/transport/ipc)